Process Mining FAQ

 What is PAFnow?

-PAFnow is Process Analytics Factory’s very own Process Mining solution.
+PAFnow is Process Analytics Factory’s very own Process Mining tool.
 We offer our product in the Premium package and the Enterprise package, allowing you to choose which suits your business best.
 PAFnow converts insights to actions through data alerts built in record time with exceptional customer ROI.
 Our packages allow you to reduce process analysis and transformation costs by more than 90%.
 Additionally, it is easily set up on-premise on desktop or server, as well as in the cloud through Microsoft Office 365.
 Watch how easy Process Mining is with PAFnow.

 Who can use PAFnow?